 We’ve been expanding our line of control systems with the addition of microcontrollers, shields and other hardware, including becoming an official distributor of Arduino products.
 Arduino is one of the leaders in open-source electronic platforms and one of the most popular hardware brands in the industry.

-The Leonardo comes with the same specifications as the Micro but what makes them stand apart from other boards is that fact that they have no external chip for USB capabilities.
+The Leonardo comes with the same specifications as the Micro but what makes them stand apart from other boards.
+It is the fact that they have no external chip for USB capabilities.
 These boards are connected using a “virtual COM port", which allows the Leonardo and Micro to act as a keyboard/mouse with the computer.
 Another thing that separates them from other boards is the fact that there is no reset when the serial port is opened.
 Its dimensions are 2.7" x 2.1".
-Arduino Due

-This is probably the most advanced board we carry, the most notable difference between other Arduino boards being that it runs at 3.3V instead of the normal 5V.
+This is probably the most advanced board we carry, the most notable difference between other Arduino boards is that it runs at 3.3V instead of the normal 5V.
 That means that some external circuity may be needed in order to interface with normal 5V sensors and outputs.
 It has 54 digital input/output pins (12 can be PWM), 12 analog inputs and 4 UARTs.
-It uses a 32 bit processor that runs at 84MHz, allowing it to do large calculations over 5 times faster, and run programs up to 10 times faster, than all our other Arduinos.
+It uses a 32-bit processor that runs at 84MHz, allowing it to do large calculations over 5 times faster, and run programs up to 10 times faster than all our other Arduinos.
 Its dimensions are 2.1" x 4".

 These are just some of the Arduino microcontrollers that we carry in stock, you take a look at our full selection right here.
 If you'd like to make an order today or would like to discuss a custom project with one of our expert engineers then you can contact us now, we are always ready and willing to help.